 This watch, which became known as the Rolex “Deep-Sea Special,” was then successfully tested to a simulated depth of 6,000 meters before it accompanied Piccard and his son Jacques for its first “real” test in 1953, in which it descended to a record depth of 3,150 meters.
 In 1959, the Trieste (and the Rolex Deep Sea Special) reached 5,500 meters and, shortly afterward, another record depth of 7,700 meters.
 On January 23, 1960, Jacques Piccard and United States Navy Lieutenant Don Walsh (the U.S. Navy had acquired the bathyscaphe in 1958 for $250,000 and modified it extensively) achieved the ultimate goal, as the Trieste became the first (and, for 52 years, the only) manned vessel to reach the bottom of the Challenger Deep, the successful goal of the so-called Project Nekton.
 Of course, this also made the Rolex Deep Sea Special the first watch ever to reach such a depth — 10,916 meters — at which the watch survived a 20-minute stay at the ocean’s bottom, under a pressure of 1.25 metric tons per square centimeter.

 The Trieste itself is on display in the National Museum of the U.S. Navy in Washington, DC, retired after a total of 128 dives (including the successful location of the U.S.S.
 Thresher in 1963).
-But for an actual look inside the pressure sphere you would have to travel to the Deutsche Museum in Munich, where a reproduction of the 2.16-meter observation gondola is on display.
+But for an actual look inside the pressure sphere you would have to travel to the Deutsche Museum in Munich, where a reproduction of the 2.16-meter observation gondola is on display (as well as another Rolex display model).